Jury selection begins in Montana killing of German teen

 The case renewed scrutiny of a Montana gun law called the "Castle Doctrine" that allows the use of deadly force to defend against a home invasion if a person inside reasonably believes it is necessary to prevent an assault.

 Dede had been staying with a host family two houses away while in Montana for a single school term.
-His parents arrived in Montana last week and were in court on Monday.
-The mother wore a shirt bearing the phrase, "You will always live on in our hearts," in German on the back.
+His parents arrived in Montana last week and were expected to attend the trial.

-(Reporting by Lori Grannis; Additional reporting by Laura Zuckerman in Salmon, Idaho; Editing by Steve Gorman, Mohammad Zargham and Eric Beech)
+(Additional reporting by Laura Zuckerman in Salmon, Idaho; Editing by Steve Gorman and Mohammad Zargham)